-A. In the event that a mare has a foal, that foal is eligible to show in the foal class, provided it is foaled on or after January 1, of the current year.
+In the event that a mare has a foal, that foal is eligible to show in the foal class, provided it is foaled on or after January 1, of the current year.
 A purchased foal of the same age may be shown in the foal show.
-A purchased foal must be in owner's possession by May 1, of current year.
-Any animal shown in the 2023 foal class may be shown in the yearling show, as well as any purchased yearlings.
+A purchased foal must be in owner's possession by May 1, of the current year.
+Any animal shown in the in the previous year's fair foal class may be shown in the yearling show, as well as any purchased yearlings.
 A yearling is any animal foaled on or between Jan.
-1, 2023 and December 31, 2023.
+1, 202X and December 31, 202X, of the year prior to the current year's show.
 Stud foals may be shown in the weanling class, but not as a yearling.
 The weanling class is the oldest a stud colt may be shown.